amesch441-o1/HistoSweep/README.md

 - `mask-small.jpg`: Superpixel-level tissue mask.
 - `conserve_index_mask.pickle`: Pixel-level mask saved as pickle for easy downstream use.
 - `conserve_index_mask.pickle`: Superpixel-level mask saved as pickle for easy downstream use.
+- 'AdditionalPlots' : Folder containing additional plots intended to provide further insights into the filtering process.

 ---